iwillspeak/IronRure/README.md

     > Install-Package IronRure

-If you're targeting Windows or macOS then it's [batteries included](https://github.com/iwillspeak/IronRure-Batteries).
+If you're targeting Linux, Windows or macOS then it's [batteries included](https://github.com/iwillspeak/IronRure-Batteries).
 If not then you'll need to supply your own compiled version of `rure`.

 ## Usage